Giefek/SAC-Shield-AntiCheat/README.md

 ## ℹ️ Overview

-Shield Anti-Cheat is a separate program running on client side.
+Coming soon open beta relese of Shield Anti-Cheat is a separate program running on client side.
 But you can still connect it to your servers.
 You can easily send logs to your VPS, website, or even to a Discord webhook.
 We tested it on many free and paid cheats.
 It works for every game engines.

 ## 🌟 Core Features